pvihung/PasswordSecurityManager/README.md

 ***Note:***

+1. This project can work perfectly without sample data.
+However, we also provide you with our sample data to use and test on.
+The sample data will be stored in **Sample_Data** folder (as CSV) or SQLScript (as SQL Text File).

-The server connection is described under the `application.properties` file in the resources directory.
+2. The server connection is described under the `application.properties` file in the resources directory.
 By default, a MySQL connection to our server is set up, but users can replace the credentials with their own database and account login to allow the application to connect to a different server.

 &emsp;**From command line, change to the ReactFrontend directory and run `npm start` to launch the web application.**